-For proper operation, first connect 9V power supply to the circuit, then reset the display by momentarily pressing switch S2.
+For proper operation, first, connect a 9V power supply to the circuit, then reset the display by momentarily pressing switch S2.
 The display shows ‘00.’
 Now to start counting, flip switch S1 to ‘on’ position.
-At the time of completion of event, flip switch S1 to ‘off’ position.
+At the time of completion of an event, flip switch S1 to ‘off’ position.
 Time shown on the display is the time for the event.

 Assemble the circuit on a general-purpose PCB and enclose in a suitable case.
 Mount 7-segment, common-cathode displays DIS1 and DIS2, and switches S1 and S2, on the front panel of the cabinet.
-As the circuit employs CMOS ICs, supply voltage may vary from 5V to 15V.
+As the circuit employs CMOS ICs, the supply voltage may vary from 5V to 15V.
 9V supply is recommended.

 The project was first published in April 2009 and has recently been updated.